January 31, 2023

 - Make sure your sausages are completely dry.
 Pat them dry with a paper towel.
 Insert the wooden skewer into each sausage leaving enough of the stick out as a handle to hold the sausage.

-- In a large bowl whisk together the flour, cornmeal, baking powder, salt, baking soda, and pepper.
+- In a large bowl whisk together the flour, cornmeal, baking powder, salt, baking soda and pepper.

-- In a small bowl combine the buttermilk, eggs, and honey.
-Pour this wet mixture into the dry mixture and mix until just combined.
-Pour some of the batter into a tall glass (a glass taller than the sausages) to about ½ inch from the top of the glass and set aside.
+- Pour some of the batter into a tall glass (a glass taller than the sausages) to about ½ inch from the top of the glass and set aside.

 - Dip the sausages into the batter to coat the whole sausage.
 Immediately carefully place into the heated oil.
-Depending on the size of your pan-fry 4 or 5 sausages at a time (don’t crowd the pan).
-Fry for about 5 minutes or until golden brown turning as needed.
-Remove from the oil and place on a plate lined with a paper towel.
-Replenish your dipping glass with batter with each batch that you prepare for frying so that the batter covers the corn dog.
+Depending on the size of your pan fry 4 or 5 sausages at a time (don’t crowd the pan).

 - Let the oil come back to 375°F for each batch of sausages.